Lakshmi: Vedic texts

 In Atharva Veda, transcribed about 1000 BCE, Lakshmi evolves into a complex concept with plural manifestations.
 Book 7, Chapter 115 of Atharva Veda describes the plurality, asserting that a hundred Lakshmis are born with the body of a mortal at birth, some good, Punya ('virtuous') and auspicious, while others bad, paapi ('evil') and unfortunate.
-The good are welcomed, while the bad urged to leave.
+The good are welcomed, while the bad are urged to leave.
 The concept and spirit of Lakshmi and her association with fortune and the good is significant enough that Atharva Veda mentions it in multiple books: for example, in Book 12, Chapter 5 as Punya Lakshmi.
 In some chapters of Atharva Veda, Lakshmi connotes the good, an auspicious sign, good luck, good fortune, prosperity, success, and happiness.